Student Housing and Residential Education (SHaRE) welcomes students to the academic year at the University of San Francisco.

 USF is committed to developing environmentally responsible practices, both in energy conservation and solid waste management.
 The USF Recycles Program recycles aluminum cans; brown, green and clear bottles; paper cardboard; and plastics.
 Over 200 bins are placed around campus, including in the residence halls and independent-living units, to collect approximately seven tons of material each month.
 Students are required to help the efforts of recycling by placing materials in the proper bins.
 All cans and bottles must be free of food and should be rinsed out prior to placing in the bins.
 It is the responsibility of the entire floor to keep recycling rooms/areas clean.
 In situations where clean-up costs or vandalism charges are assessed, such costs or charges will be divided equally among the members of the floor.
 Students found responsible for improper use of the recycling/trash areas will be subject to a monetary fine and further conduct sanctions.
 USF Recycles can be reached at (415) 422-2705.

-Small room-size refrigerators (no larger than 3.8 cubic feet) and microwaves (no larger than 1.4 cubic feet) are available for rent through a non-University vendor.
+Approved refrigerators and microwaves are available for rent through a non-University vendor.
 Students are limited to one mini-refrigerator and one microwave per residence hall room.
-To assist with energy conservation efforts and to alleviate the frequency of blown circuits, the University recommends using Energy Star Products.
-Because Loyola Village and Fulton House are equipped with full-size refrigerators and microwaves, residents are not permitted to bring their own refrigerators or microwaves.
+Because Loyola Village units are equipped with full-size refrigerators and microwaves, residents are not permitted to bring their own refrigerators or microwaves.

 Residence hall and independent-living unit front desks serve as resource centers for each building in the delivery of a variety of services.
 The front desk provides 24-hour security, emergency assistance, and hall and campus information.
-It is also the place to check out lockout keys and hall equipment, such as vacuums.
+It is also the place to check out lockout cards and hall equipment.

 Because of limited space, SHaRE is not able to provide storage facilities for residents.
 Storage companies are listed in the local Yellow Pages.

 Ethernet cords are available at the front desk.
-Additionally, each hall has a courtesy phone located in the lobby for calls to student rooms and on-campus locations only.
 Emergency phones are located on each floor and outside each campus building.
 Please direct phone and computer problems to ITS at (415) 422-6668.

 1. Room Assignments